-In recent years our understanding of how people heal from the loss of a significant person in their lives has shifted away from staged based models to a more nuanced, more individual view of how healing unfolds, and what it means.
-This workshop focuses on what helping professionals need to know about our evolving understanding of grief, about the emergence of various categories of complicated, or prolonged grief, and about how to help people who are grieving.
+In recent years, our understanding of how people heal from the loss of a significant person in their lives has shifted away from stage-based models to a more nuanced, more individual view of how healing unfolds and what it means.
+This workshop focuses on what helping professionals need to know about our evolving understanding of grief, about the emergence of various categories of complicated or prolonged grief, and about how to help people who are grieving.

-Many people who seek mental health services—and many who don’t – suffer from the ongoing effects of significant loss.
-Unrecognized and untreated grief is often at the heart of depression, low self esteem, relationship conflicts and a range of other problems.
-While most people experience sadness, anger and other powerful emotions when they suffer a loss, a substantial percentage of people continue to experience functional impairment.
+Many people who seek mental health services—and many who don’t—experience the ongoing effects of significant loss.
+Unrecognized and untreated grief is often at the heart of depression, low self-esteem, relationship conflicts, and a range of other problems.
+While most people experience sadness, anger, and other powerful emotions when they suffer a loss, a substantial percentage of people continue to experience functional impairment.
 While supportive services may be helpful to many grievers, for these individuals it may well be the difference between their withdrawing from life and gradually returning to it.

 Phyllis’s approach is practical, relational, and resource-based.
 Her goal is to equip therapists—those whose work is largely involved with death and dying and those who deal with more general mental health concerns—to recognize and address the needs of people with intense, prolonged grief.

 This introductory web conference is designed to help clinicians:

 If you have any questions about this Web Conference or would like more information, please contact us here.

 1.5 CE credits will be provided by GoodTherapy.org for attending this web conference in its entirety.